 If you mix insulins in the syringe, you may prefer a larger syringe (0.5 mL or 1 mL) to allow for ease of mixing.

 - Needles are attached to syringes.

-- Syringes can have different-sized needles attached to them.
-Needle sizes are measured by their thinness (gauge) and their length (in mm), eg, 31 gauge x 8 mm.
+- Needles are available in different sizes and are measured by their thickness (gauge or G) and their length (in mm), eg, 31 gauge x 8 mm.